 The Tree Advisory Committee is responsible for reviewing tree removal/alteration applications at a public hearing, and making a recommendation to the Director of Planning and Building Services to grant or deny a permit.

 The Committee is comprised of a member of the Planning Commission, Parks and Recreation Commission, the Open Space Committee and two members of the community at-large.

 In 1973, the Town of Fairfax approved Ordinance No. 387 to preserve the wide variety of local native trees and to protect the benefits they provide the citizens.
 Trees prevent topsoil erosion, reduce the risk of landslides, and contribute to fresher air by using up excess carbon dioxide and turning it into life supporting oxygen.
 Additionally, trees provide scenic beauty and aesthetic characteristics to the town.

-Meetings: The Tree Committee reviews applications for tree removals and trimmings at their regular meetings held on the fourth Monday of each month at 7:00 p.m. at the Fairfax Women's Club, 46 Park Road.
+The Tree Committee meets on the 4th Monday of each month at 7:00 p.m. at the Fairfax Women's Club, 46 Park Road.
 The agenda for the meeting is posted 10 days in advance.
 Meetings are open to the public.

 For weekend and after hour emergencies, please contact Fairfax Police Dispatch at (415) 453-5330.